 All of our math courses are available in a dedicated two-day format.
 We also offer a one-day-per-week option for some of our upper level math classes.

 What do you need to consider when planning your science curriculum and choosing your science courses?
 What do colleges expect?

 Most college admission processes require at least two years of a laboratory science in high school.
 Since Biology has no prerequisite, most students take Biology as one required science.
 Beyond that comes Chemistry (which requires a solid Algebra foundation), and then possibly Physics (which requires knowledge at least through basic Trig functions).
-General Science and Physical Science are both great courses that help prepare junior high students for Biology, Chemistry, and Physics.
+Life Science and Physical Science are both great courses that help prepare junior high students for Biology, Chemistry, and Physics.

 Content.
 We bring you a more complete course, using other texts and materials to supplement the basic text.
 We stand firmly on a biblical worldview, but we include content to cover various perspectives thoroughly enough that students won't be surprised when they encounter knowledgeable and persuasive adherents of other perspectives and worldviews.

 Life Science / General Science and Physical Science are middle school courses that are great preparation for required high school lab sciences.
 We offer each of these courses in two versions: Honors and Traditional.
 They are all academically solid and taught from a biblical worldview.
 The Traditional versions accommodate a wide range of student abilities and goals.
 The Honors versions feature additional topics and more in-depth study of advanced topics for students who are working toward the subject AP exam or might pursue science degrees or careers.
 For students who are required to take Physical Science by their state or country, TPS Physical Science (Honors) fulfills that requirement.